linode/docs/docs/applications/containers/docker-container-communication.md

 By default, Docker automatically assigns an IP address to each container and to the Docker host.
 You can manually connect services between containers by using these addresses (assuming that your firewall allows the connection).

 However, Docker also provides a number of convenient wrappers around these connections to help you speed up and simplify the connection process.
 You can connect your Docker host to a container with a unique hostname, or directly link two containers.
-Using Docker Compose can simplify this process even further by allowing you to declare connections in the `docker-compose.yml` file so that they are automatically established whenthe containers are brought up.
+Using Docker Compose can simplify this process even further by allowing you to declare connections in the `docker-compose.yml` file so that they are automatically established when the containers are brought up.

 There are other connection options that were not covered in this guide.
 For example, you can run a container using `--net="host"`, which will share that container's network stack with the Docker host: `localhost` on the container will point to `localhost` on the Docker host.
 You can also expose ports on each Docker container, or configre the default bridge network for more flexibility.
 For a more in-depth discussion of these options, see the links in the More Info section below.